alpqr/qrhiimgui2/README.md

 - Input is migrated to the new API in 1.87+. (the key code mapping table may still be incomplete, though)

+- Additionally, plain QWindow applications (or, from Qt 6.7 on, QRhiWidget) are supported too.
+See the simplewindow example.

 ![Screenshot](screenshot.png)
+(screenshot of the customtextureingui example)